HemantDutta/mcs-challenge/README.md

    The Partner Landing page displayed detailed information about a partner.
 This page included various elements, including a side panel, a main panel, lists, boxes, and more.
 Replicating this page required meticulous attention to detail and a deep understanding of responsive web design to ensure that all elements were rendered correctly and aesthetically.

 3. **Search Page:**
-   The Search page allowed users to search for specific content, and it displayed search results dynamically as the user typed.
-The implementation of a dynamic search dropdown box was a key feature that enhanced the user's search experience.
-This feature required real-time data retrieval and rendering on the front-end, creating a seamless user interaction.
+   It displayed the all the results of a user search after the user clicks "view all" in the dynamic search dropdown menu.

 **Key Achievements and Learning:**
 During the development of this website, several new skills and concepts were learned and implemented: